Iqbal Kashmiri

 Iqbal Kashmiri (1942 Lahore – 15 November 2020) was a Lollywood film director.
 Kashmiri died as a result of kidney disease.
-Kashmiri “delivered a total of 84 films, in Urdu, Punjabi and Pashto.”
+Kashmiri "delivered a total of 84 films, in Urdu, Punjabi and Pashto."

 Early life and career

 Kashmiri's father, Karim Bakhsh, ran a hotel near Delhi Darwaza, Lahore, Pakistan.
 His first foray in film was as an extra in the 1954 movie Deewar.
 Taxi Driver was his first film as a director, in 1970 followed by Babul (1971) and Banarsi Thag (1973).

 As a young man, he was fond of movies, and was introduced to the Pakistani actor Ilyas Kashmiri who used to live in his neighborhood in Lahore.
 With Ilyas Kashmiri's help, he was able to play a small role in a Punjabi-language film Yakke Wali (1957).
-He later worked as an assistant to many veteran Pakistani film directors Amin Malik, M. J. Rana, Khalil Qaiser, Aslam Irani and Aziz Meeruthi.
+He later worked as an assistant to many veteran Pakistani film directors including Amin Malik, M. J. Rana, Khalil Qaiser, Aslam Irani and Aziz Meeruthi.

 Iqbal Kashmiri played a key role in developing the film career and popularizing two major actors of Pakistani film industry – Sultan Rahi and Munawar Zarif.
 He is also credited with introducing actress Neeli in his film Choron Ki Baraat in 1987.